lukenycz/FlagViewer-P3/README.md

 # FlagViewer-P3
-Mix all knowledge from ImageViewer and Guess Flag
+Merge all knowledge from ImageViewer and Guess Flag